floledermann/stimsrv/README.md

 **This is alpha software, not ready to use.**

-stimsrv (*stim*ulus *s*e*rv*er) is a system for running browser-based psychological experiments and user studies.
+stimsrv (***stim***ulus ***s***e***rv***er) is a system for running browser-based psychological experiments and user studies.

-To try stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
+To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the stimsrv experiment template (coming soon).

 ### Defining & running experiments

 Experiments in stimsrv are implemented in JavaScript.
 Therefore, a single codebase defines both the user interface (which runs in a *client*, usually a web browser) and the flow of the experiment (which runs on a *server* (hence the name *stimsrv*), which potentialy controls and coordinates multiple clients).
 Stimsrv experiments can encompass multiple computers and laptops, mobile devices, older and simple devices, and printed media, all controlled from a single experiment definition.

+stimsrv follows a [function-based](https://en.wikipedia.org/wiki/Functional_programming), [composition-over-inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) programming style.
+This means that the dynamic behaviour of an experiment can be expressed concisely, without having to deal with complex APIs or class hierarchies.
+Even complex, distributed experiments can usually be implemented by creating an experiment definition, plus a single file for each task that is not provided elsewhere.

 ### Terminology